Are you riding the waves of culture shock since arriving in the U.S.? Don’t worry, you’re not alone.

 Support is critical during this stage of culture shock.
 “International students face a lot of uncertainties,” says Ran Liu, a postsecondary education alumna.
 “The challenge with culture shock is wanting to behave appropriately and not wanting to take risks.”
 Nelson Chan, a business accounting major from Hong Kong says the rough part of his transition was short-lived, thanks for the support he received from his aunt in San Francisco.
 “She taught me the cultural expectations,” he says, “like what things not to say because they would be misconstrued in America.”

 Adjustment.
 As students adjust to cultural and academic expectations, their confidence begins to rebuild.
 “Learn to pick your battles,” advises engineering student Nandish Kolur Somasekhara from India.
 “Sometimes you have to let things go and other times you have to push for what you want.”

 Adaptation.
 Students feel more at home in their current surroundings and have, to some degree, mastered new lifestyle and language skills.

 “Be ready to start over, but don’t be afraid,” urges Nigar.
 “Just go for it and stay committed.”
-And if a bout of loneliness ever sweeps through from time to time, just remember that there are more than 9,000 other international students at USC riding the waves of culture shock with you.
+And if a bout of loneliness ever sweeps through from time to time, just remember that there thousands of other international students at USC riding the waves of culture shock with you.

-Lydia Siriprakorn is pursuing a Master of Professional Writing degree and is from Washington, D.C.
+Lydia Siriprakorn earned a Master of Professional Writing degree from USC and is originally from Washington, D.C.

 Illustrations by Shelley Xia.
-Shelley is pursuing a Bachelor of Arts in Graphic Design.
+Shelley earned a Bachelor of Arts in Graphic Design from USC.